Kieninger RU Series clock movement

 RK Series Kieninger Clock Movement

-The RK Series Kieninger Clock Movement have a hand shaft length of either 48mm or 36mm from the front plate of the movement and all the way out.
-So this measurement is from the very front plate to the end of the minute hand nut threads.
+RK Series Kieninger Clock Movements come with hand shafts measuring either 48mm or 36mm in length.
+This measurement starts from the movement's front plate and extends all the way to the end of the minute hand nut threads.

 Why a new RK Kieninger movement